Sterling Lyon: Distinctions and awards

 He was sworn into the Privy Council on April 17, 1982, by Governor General Edward Schreyer on the advice of Pierre Trudeau.

 In 2004, Lyon was chosen as the University of Winnipeg's annual recipient of the "Distinguished Alumnus Award".
 In 2009, he was made an Officer of the Order of Canada "for his contributions as a judge and long-time politician in Manitoba, where, as premier, he led the expansion of community-based health and social services, and modernized governmental financial procedures".

 The Sterling Lyon Parkway in Winnipeg was completed and opened to traffic in November 2005.
 The route was added during the construction of the Kenaston Underpass.
 The Sterling Lyon Parkway, a new east–west road, has replaced a section of Wilkes Avenue near the underpass.

 Legacy

 Though his premiership was short, it's been argued that those years left an enduring legacy.
 An unsigned editorial in the Winnipeg Free Press argued:The other major pillar of Mr. Lyon's legacy – the inclusion of the notwithstanding clause in the Charter of Rights and Freedoms as a defence of the supremacy of elected parliaments over unelected courts – was controversial when he first supported it and remains so today.
-He feared that provincial and federal parliaments would themselves cede their power to the courts to avoid controversial issues, a fear that has proved well founded.
+He feared that provincial and federal parliaments would themselves cede their power to the courts to avoid controversial issues, a fear that has proved well founded.Sterling Lyon Parkway in Winnipeg was named in his honour.